TrademarkTrademark

 └── terraform.tfstate (20MB, 300 resources)

-Use Terraform 1.1+ moved blocks for seamless migration:
+Use Terraform 1.1+ moved blocks to migrate without destroying and recreating resources:

 moved {